Qayyax/lazy-vim-config/Important.md

 ### AI & Terminal Setup

 - Install `copilot-language-server` so Sidekick has an LSP backend available (Mason can grab it quickly).
-- Install `zellij` because Sidekick's CLI is configured to run inside it.
+- Install `tmux` because Sidekick's CLI is configured to run inside it.
 - Check the Sidekick documentation for workflow guidance: https://github.com/folke/sidekick.nvim